-A web tool can contain one or more tools that use input data specified in a client app, process it, and return output in the form of features, maps, reports, or files.
+A web tool can contain one or more tools that use input data entered in a client application, process it, and return output in the form of features, maps, reports, or files.
 These tools are first authored and run in ArcGIS Pro, typically as custom model or script tools, before being shared to a portal.
 Because a web tool can reference any geoprocessing tool, the possibilities for them are infinite.
 For example, a web tool can do any of the following:

 - Calculate the probable evacuation area for a hazardous chemical spill

 - Calculate the predicted track and strength of a hurricane

 - Generate a report of land cover and soils within a specified watershed